MultiLi/RL_gym/README.md

 1. Frozen_Lake: Classical Q-learning with state-action table.
 2. Frozen_Lake_nn: Q-learning with trivial vectorized input and weights corresponding to the state-action table.
 3. Frozen_Lake_nn_tf: Rewrite 2 using tensorflow.
 But the performance is quite poor.

+## Atari
+It's time to try some more difficult and more interesting problems!

+1. Double-Dunk: Implement a standard DQN with tensorflow.
+Maybe it's the time to get my hands dirty.